This is a guest post, translated from Spanish on Forbes Mexico, by Nina V. Tscheke

 If this sounds like your life, you’re probably one of the 60,000 or so postdoctoral researchers at numerous institutions across the US.
 And if it sounds like a bad deal, you’re not alone.
 The right to stable benefits, well-defined minimum salaries, guaranteed annual pay raises, discrimination protections, sick leave and paid time off, a fair and transparent system for resolving grievances, were among the many reasons that postdocs at the University of California began building a union in 2005.
 And while scientists probably aren’t the first thing people think of when they think of union workers, UC postdocs join a long tradition in the labor movement of academics coming together collectively to improve their working conditions.

 Since ratifying their first contract in 2010, myself and other members of the UC postdocs union, UAW 5810, have made significant improvements to the postdoc experience at UC.
-Not only has the average salary for a UC postdoc risen by 14% to ~$47,800 over the past four years, postdocs are guaranteed health insurance for themselves and their partners/dependents, are guaranteed access to career development resources, have increased paid time off and better job security than ever before.
+Not only has the average salary for a UC postdoc risen by 14% to ~$47,800 over the past four years, postdocs are guaranteed health insurance for themselves and their partners/dependents or term life insurance quotes without a medical exam, are guaranteed access to career development resources, have increased paid time off and better job security than ever before.
 In addition to these direct gains, having a union has increased UC postdocs’ ability to advocate for the interests of postdocs and scientists in California and across the country.
 We’ve met with legislators at both the federal and state levels to advocate on issues like increased science funding, comprehensive immigration reform, and gender equity in the workplace, among others.
 We’ve also communicated directly with funding agencies like the NIH to make sure that the postdoc voice is heard.
 With our union we’ve been able to marshall a much stronger collective voice than would have been possible otherwise.

 It’s clear that we’ve made significant progress for UC postdocs through our union.
 But taking a step back, it’s clear that there is a lot more work to be done.
 Though salaries have increased, the fact is that postdocs are still significantly underpaid relative to similarly qualified workers in a variety of industries.
 The University of California takes in over five billion dollars (yes, that’s a “B”) in federal research funds every year, and postdocs are involved in the majority of the research work that represents.
 Postdocs do research, train undergraduate and graduate students, maintain lab equipment, help apply for funding, and keep the science enterprise rolling.
 Postdocs are an essential component of the scientific research workforce, but are not compensated to match.